Key takeaways

 Pros:

 - Easy to get started with Power BI desktop, so adoption threshold is low.
-This pattern can serve as a starting point for your semantic modeling journey.
+This pattern can serve as a starting point for your semantic modelling journey.

 Cons: